-At Genesis, we strictly prohibit harassment of any kind.
+We strictly prohibit harassment of any kind.
 This includes conduct that offends any individual based on the items listed in our non-discrimination policy.

 What is harassment?
 Harassment includes, but is not limited to, offensive slurs, threats, unwelcome jokes, teasing or other similar verbal, visual, physical, or sexual conduct.